• Skip to primary navigation

 Australian tax returns might be only for the individual, but there is some tax legislation which is based on the joint income of you and your spouse.
 This legislation separates into two main areas.
 The first is to do with shared assets, and the second is to do with Federal Government levies and incentives.

-The property generates a rental income on average of $500 a week or $26,000 per year.
-That money is all considered “income” for the couple.
-They also have a total of $6,000 of expenses for property.
-Which leaves their net property income for the year as $26,000 minus $6,000 (or $20,000).
+The property generates a rental income of $500 a week or $26,000 per year.
+That money is considered “income” for the couple.
+They also have $6,000 of expenses for the property.
+This leaves their net investment property income for the year as $26,000 minus $6,000 (or $20,000).

-As each partner owns 50% of the property, they split that $20,000 in half and include $10,000 each on their tax returns as net rental income.
+As each partner owns 50% of the property, they split that $20,000 in half and include $10,000 each on their tax returns as rental income.

 But what if one partner earns significantly more than the other?

 Here’s where it gets interesting.
-In some relationships where one partner earns more than the other, it makes sense to purchase the property in only the lower earning spouses name.
+In some relationships where one partner earns more than the other, it makes sense to purchase the property in only the lower earning spouse’s name.

 That’s because the total tax you have to pay on the rental income is calculated against your taxable income.
 The higher the taxable income, the higher the tax payable.
-So, by investing in the name of the lower-earning spouse, the taxable income and tax payable on any rental income earned is lower than if you split it 50/50.
+So, by investing in the name of the lower-earning spouse, the tax payable on any rental income earned is lower than if you split it 50/50.

 Government levies and incentives for married couples